Socialist Party of Malaysia: Leadership

 Over the years, the party's three main front organisations established more than a hundred sub-fronts, and it still believes in grassroots work done with the masses especially the plantation workers, the urban poor, industrial workers, peasants and also collaborates with the progressive student movement.

 PSM was also at the forefront of the successful battle to establish a minimum wage in Malaysia.

+Aside from electoral contests and grassroots campaigns, PSM is also known for organising its annual Labour Day march and international socialism conferences held every November.

 Seven-Point Manifesto

 PSM has a seven-point manifesto which lists the following policies: